 (VIEW this book)

-It covers 18 different question types.
+The book covers 18 different question topics.
 Each one is dealt with in a separate unit and each unit has two sections: -

-The INTRODUCTION with a worked example and Step-by-Step instructions on how to do 11+ verbal reasoning.
+The INTRODUCTION with a worked example and Step-by-Step instructions on how to do 11-plus Non-Verbal Reasoning.

-The EXERCISE that follows has 10 questions with additional “Hints” for extra help.
+The EXERCISE that follows has a selection of questions with additional “Hints” for extra help.